hyperflask/flask-file-routes/README.md

 Go to <http://localhost:5000>.

-## Page file format
+## Dynamic pages

-Pages can use the following format:
+Dynamic pages can use the following formats:

-- **html**: a standard jinja template with no additional code execution
-- **md**: a standard jinja template that will be rendered using markdown
 - **jpy**: jinjapy hybrid format that let you execute code before rendering the template
+- **py**: python code only

 A jinjapy file contains 2 sections:

-- A frontmatter with some Python code (enclosed by lines containg 3 dashes "---")
+- Some Python code enclosed by lines containg 3 dashes "---"
 - A body containing some Jinja template code

 Both are optional:

-- If the frontmatter is missing, the file only contains a Jinja template
+- If the python code is missing, the file only contains a Jinja template
-- If the frontmatter is left unclosed (the file starts with "---" on a single line followed by some python code), the file has no template
+- If the python code is left unclosed (the file starts with "---" on a single line followed by some python code), the file has no template

 The python code has a few global variables injected when executed: `page`, `request`, `abort`, `redirect`, `url_for`, `current_app`, `render_template`.

+## Static pages

+No python code will be executed on static pages.

+Static pages can use the following formats:

+- **html**: a standard jinja template
+- **md**: a standard jinja template that will be rendered using markdown

+All formats can have a YAML frontmatter defining variables that will be injected in the page object.

 ## How routing works